open-feature/openfeature.dev/blog/2025-03-19-devcycle-march-hackathon.md

 ...
 ```

-We are excited to keep working on the CLI with the folks from Dynatrace, Google Cloud and others who are leading this effort.
+We are excited to keep working on the CLI with the folks from Dynatrace, Google Cloud, and others leading this effort.
 [Our PR adding the pull command](https://github.com/open-feature/cli/pull/79)

 ### Codemod: Convert Codebase from Vendor SDK to OpenFeature SDK